Zefinder/bao-fpmc/README.md

 ## Prerequisites

 We assume that the host is on a Linux distribution with sudo access.
-If you are not, please do or install manually everything that needs to be installed (See Appendix at the end (TODO)).
+If you are not, please do or install manually everything that needs to be installed (See Appendix III).

 ## How to setup
 It is recommended to clone this repository with all its submodules, using: